Stocks climb more than 2% as investors get back to buying - WTMJ

-Stocks are rising across the board on Wall Street as traders welcomed a move lower in long-term interest rates in the bond market.
-Investors were also watching Washington as a big economic stimulus bill moved to the Senate.
+Stocks are rising across the board on Wall Street Monday as traders welcome a move lower in long-term interest rates as a recent surge in U.S. bond yields eases.
+Investors are also watching Washington as a big economic stimulus bill advanced to the Senate.

+The S&P 500 climbed 2.6% as of 2:09 p.m.
+Eastern., clawing back most of its losses from last week and on track for its best day in nearly nine months.

 A handful high-level officials with the Federal Reserve will make speeches this week, which will give investors additional information on how concerned the nation’s central bank is about the economy and inflation.
 Lael Brainard, an advocate for looser monetary policies, will give a monetary policy speech on Tuesday and Fed Chair Jerome Powell will give a speech on Thursday.